epfl-ada/ada-2023-project-thedogues1815/README.md

 # Thedogues1815 project folder -> [Our datastory](https://bottinel.github.io/TheDoguesDataStory/)
+## Please consider this repo for our submission
 ## # Wiki's Wacky Covid Factory
 The goal of this project is to showcase the link between Wikipedia and the spread of Fake news, conspiracy theories, and general misinformation on COVID-19, and to study their contents in different languages.